ric355/ultibowifi/README.md

 At the moment I'm verifying the work done to integrate the Ultibo buffer API is correct, and looking out for all of the complications I haven't properly considered but as a concept it basically works.
-The next stuff to look at is how to handle loss of connection and subsequent reconnection.
+The next items to look at are how to handle loss of connection and subsequent reconnection.

-I may change the architecture a little but not sure yet.
-At present it uses the same thread for both sending and receiving traffic.
-This is not optimal but it may not actually make much difference having a thread for each.

 Running